ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ### To Fork, or not To Fork?

-There were several options were on the table, but the main debate centered around whether or not it was acceptable to implement a "Hard Fork" that would violate the principles of "Build Unstoppable Applications"; should ETH stop the unstoppable?
-For many, this seemed unthinkable, but others saw it as necessary to undo a major injustice that threaterened the future of the Ethereum project.
+There were several options were on the table, but the main debate centered around whether or not it was acceptable to implement a "Hard Fork" that would violate the principles of "Build Unstoppable Applications"; should Ethereum stop the unstoppable?
+For many, this was unthinkable and impossible (spoiler, it was), but others saw it as necessary to undo a major injustice that threaterened the future of the Ethereum project.

-One obvious problem that clouded the debate was a huge financial incentive for the many DAO Token Holders to support a Hard Fork, in what they incorrectly assumed to be the only way to guaruntee they got their Ether back.
+One obvious problem that clouded the debate was a huge financial incentive for the many DAO Token Holders to support a Hard Fork, as they were incorrectly led to believe that this was the only way to guaruntee they would recoup their investment.
 Additionally, many influential figures including the 11 curators had in one form or another endorsed The DAO and would (at least) lose face if they were seen to not do everything they could to make the investors they influenced whole.

 ### Robin Hood and His Merry Men

-Whilst the Hard Fork debate was unfolding, a group of noble whitehat hackers went on the offensive and [were able to recover](https://www.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/) the majority of the funds by using the same reentrancy bug exploit against The Hacker's split Child DAO.
+Whilst the Hard Fork debate was unfolding, a group of noble whitehat hackers went on the offensive and [were able to secure](https://www.reddit.com/r/ethereum/comments/4p7mhc/update_on_the_white_hat_attack/) the majority of the The DAO's Funds by using the same reentrancy bug.

-To cut a long story short, _before_ the Hard Fork it was confirmed that 70% of the lost funds had already been recovered, and the remaining 30% would be locked in a stalemate with The DAO Hacker.
-In all likelihood, The Hacker would eventually be forced to "fold" and return the remainding funds as other means (including chain forensics and real world policing) could then be implemented to reveal their identity.
+To cut a long story short, _before_ a Hard Fork was decided, it was confirmed that 70% of the lost funds had already been safely recovered, and the remaining 30% would be locked in a stalemate with The DAO Hacker; that remaining 30% could be [split and re-split](https://blog.slock.it/a-dao-counter-attack-613548408dd7#.sthdgppgx) in perpetuity until one side gave up.

+> But even if this fork is not implemented, the community can stop the attacker from ever withdrawing their ether [...]
+One thing is for certain.
+This move can ensure that the attacker does not ever get any money out of this.

+The stalemate meant that the whitehats had made sure that The DAO Hacker would be denied receiving any significant windfall, and knowing that other avenues including chain forensics and real world policing could be used, The Hacker would either give up voluntarily or face off-chain concequences that would prevent them from upholding their side of the stalemate; it was just a matter of time.

-One of the absurd but important details often forgotten about The DAO Fork is that it was entirely unecessary, as the funds were already as good as recovered; the worst outcome for DAO Token Holders was a temporary 70% hair cut.
+One of the absurd but important details often forgotten about The DAO Fork is that it was entirely unecessary as the funds were already as good as recovered; without a Hard Fork, the _worst case scenario_ for DAO Token Holders was a temporary 30% haircut, but as we will see, the implmentation of the Hard Fork ended up causing a far worse outcome for not just DAO Token Holders but the entire Ethereum community.

 ### Too Big To Fail

+The Hard Fork debate raged on, with the community split into tribalistic camps - the forkers vs the anti-forkers.
+Sounds silly, but at the time it was far from funny.
+To summarize the arguments:

+The main arguments coming from so called "anti-forkers" revolved around

+- Moral Hazard
+- Risk of a Chain Split

 By the time The DAO launched and started raising funds in the form of ETH, the phrase "Build Unstoppable Applications" was promoted to being used as [Ethereum's slogan](http://web.archive.org/web/20160708173558/https://www.ethereum.org/).

+- Privatized Profits, Socialized Losses

+In a textbook definition of [moral hazard](https://en.wikipedia.org/wiki/Moral_hazard), the Hard Fork created

 - The DAO;
 - Many influentual players were over exposed